 It's also recommended to browse our Staff Directory, where our staff members' names are linked to their research profiles which provide details about their areas of research and often include the topics they are open to supervising students in.

 We host PhD information sessions in the School of Mathematics and Statistics twice a year.
 Keep an eye on our Events webpage for session information.
+The next one is planed for Term 1, 2022.

 Real world problem solving using dynamical systems, stochastic modelling and queueing theory for stochastic transport and signalling in cells.